aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 selectAllPokemon(populatedState); //=> array of pokemon objects!
 ```

-We'll use this selector later in our pokemon components. **Show a TA that your
+We'll use this selector later in our pokemon components. **Show a TA your
 bug-free pokemon redux cycle before moving on!** Make sure you can explain how
 the different pieces of Redux fit together (i.e. state shape, actions, reducer,
 store, middleware and selector).